ravirahman/the-electrons/assets/posts/lab4.md

 ### Color Segmentation

-Finally, Marek utilized color segmentation to find the boundary of a cone using its HSV values.
-This was the only algorithm for which the staff provided no starter code.
-The process was as follows:

-  * find HSV values corresponding to pixel coordinates
-  * experimentally set HSV bounds that would capture the color of the cone in various lighting situations
-  * create a bitmask- sets pixel values to 1 if the HSV values were **not** in our desired range, and sets them to 0 otherwise
-  * utilize an erode function to get rid of noise
-  * use dilate function to fill the holes left by the erode function
-  * use boundingRect function to find the coordinates of a rectangle that fits all the points on the bitmask
-  * draw the rectangle/bounding box

-Taking into account inconsistent lighting conditions, we defined a range of acceptable HSV values for each orange and a yellowish orange.
-We defined the range (0, 150, 150) to (18, 255, 255) to describe orange and the range (26, 180, 180) to (32, 255, 255) to describe yellowish orange.
-The erode function utilized two iterations with a 3x3 kernel and the dilate function utilized 7 iterations with a 3x3 kernel.
-This method performed very well, passing all the test cases.
-An example of its bounding box can be seen below.
-We decided to employ this algorithm moving forward since it was the most accurate and most consistent.
+The third method we used for cone detection was color segmentation.
+This method searches for the cone using its color value.
+Once all the pixels matching a particular color value are found, the smallest rectangle that fits all those pixels is drawn as the bounding box.
+In order to create a more robust cone detection algorithm, RGB (Red, green, blue) images were transformed into HSV (hue, saturation, value) images using the OpenCV function BGR2HSV.
+HSV images are much less sensitive to fluctuations in brightness and color which make them more useful for color matching purposes.
+The HSV values of the cone were then experimentally determined to set an upper and lower bound that encompassed the color range of the cone.
+Using these two bounds, a binary filter was applied on the image returning a black or white pixel for HSV values outside or inside the bounds respectively.
+This created a black and white “mask” that highlighted the area containing the cone.
+In order to separate the cone shape from random noise, the mask was filtered using the OpenCV erode function which uses an n-sized filter to delete isolated pixels within the size of the filter.
+We used a 3x3 pixel-sized filter and ran two iterations to ensure a clean mask.
+Once our mask was filtered, we used the OpenCV dilate function to fill in gaps and increase the size of our supposed cone.
+This function uses the same method as erode whilst creating pixels instead of deleting them.
+We experimentally determined that 5 iterations of the dilate function gave us the best results.
+Once the mask was filtered and dilated, the OpenCV rectangle function was used to find the coordinates of a rectangle containing all points in the mask.
+This was our bounding box that contained the cone.
+We found this method to be the most reliable for locating the cone.
+Using our test cases as a metric, color segmentation was able to locate every cone in the test images with an accuracy metric of ~85%.

 <center><span>![Color Segmentation](assets/images/lab4/color_segmentation.png =800x200)</span></center>